-Forcepoint NGFW Security Management Center (SMC) is part of the Forcepoint Next Generation Firewall (Forcepoint NGFW) solution.
+ForcepointTM NGFW Security Management Center (SMC) is part of the ForcepointTM Next Generation Firewall (Forcepoint NGFW) solution.
+These products were formerly known as Stonesoft Management Center (SMC) and Stonesoft Next Generation Firewall (Stonesoft NGFW).
 You can access the SMC in two ways: through the Management Client or through the SMC application programming interface (API).